 Join us for a closer look at Timothy Zahn’s latest adventure alongside Grand Admiral Thrawn

-Even though we are mere weeks away from the release of Timothy Zahn‘s hotly-anticipated first book in the new Thrawn Trilogy titled Thrawn Ascendancy – Chaos Rising, io9 has secured our first look at an all-new excerpt which finds Thrawn and his superior Admiral Ar’lani as they begin their investigation into the attack on the Chiss homeworld.
+Even though we are mere weeks away from the release of Timothy Zahn‘s hotly-anticipated first book in the new Thrawn Trilogy titled Thrawn Ascendancy – Chaos Rising, IGN has secured our first look at an all-new excerpt which finds Thrawn and his superior Admiral Ar’lani as they begin their investigation into the attack on the Chiss homeworld.

 Check it out below: